dkrzyszczyk/dkrzyszczyk/README.md

   </a>
 </h3>

 My name is Dominika Krzyszczyk and my field of expertise is broadly-understood Cloud Computing.
 I'm from Poland :poland: and currently working remotely [**@Collibra**](https://www.collibra.com/us/en) as Infrastructure Engineer.
 I've nearly 5 years professional background with various cloud providers (AWS, GCP, IBM Cloud) in public, private as well as hybrid Cloud solutions.
-If you want to know more about me then please find me on [**LinkedIn**](https://linkedin.com/in/dkrzyszczyk).
+If you want to know more then please find me on [**LinkedIn**](https://linkedin.com/in/dkrzyszczyk).

 <table>